How Sugar Feeds Cancer Growth

 As we look deeper into many of the chronic diseases plaguing us today, we are beginning to notice that the mitochondria play a much larger role than we ever considered.

-Before we get into discussing the mitochondrial aspect of cancer, it helps to understand how energy is formed in a cell.
+Before we get into discussing the mitochondrial aspect of cancer and how sugar can feed cancer growth, it helps to understand how energy is formed in a cell.

 There are two types of respiration: aerobic and anaerobic.